JustBuddy/BoothDownloader-web/README.md

 Note: Uses data gathered by BoothDownloader.
 Note 2: You must disable AutoZip in the BDConfig.json config.
+Note 3: Translations are made by pesky robots.
+If something is too cooked, feel free to PR correction.

 Feel free to submit PR's if you fixed something, just keep the colors.